charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

 Submit the **Elastic IP** or **Public DNS** address of your instance running on EC2.

 I'm not checking to see if the program is working correctly, only that it is running at all.
-I don't really care, for this assignment, whether I find **elven-site**, **three-floor** or your final running on port 30025 of your EC2 instance.
+I don't really care, for this assignment, whether I find **nrb**, **three-floor** or your final running on port 30025 of your EC2 instance.
 Just show me that you can get something running via **systemd** or **upstart**.
-Also, add your config files, such as **elven-site.conf** and/or **elven-site.service** file to the appropriate project directory in your repository.
+Also, add your config files, such as **nrb.conf** and/or **nrb.service** file to the appropriate project directory in your repository.

 ## Hints

 The below is aimed at upstart users, but it should be obvious how it applies to those who might be using **systemd**.
 Here are some additional nodes:

-- Create a **elven-site.conf** in your final folder.
+- Create a **nrb.conf** in your final folder.
 	- Look at the **JsObjects/JavaScript/NodeCode/ExpressSend** project for hints
 	- In particular, modify the line that begins with the word **exec**
 - In **bin/www** set the port to 30025 unless you are running more than one application